 It’s not unusual to get snow in May, but by June Colorado has consistently warm weather.
 Much of the snow has melted, except on high peaks and on scenic mountain passes.
 Independence Pass, which winds its way to Aspen, and Trail Ridge Road at Rocky Mountain National Park, are generally open during the summer.

-The Aspen Music Festival runs from the end of June through the end of August, which is the perfect time to visit that city.
+The Aspen Music Festival runs from the end of June through the end of August, which is the perfect time to visit Aspen.
 Meanwhile, the Colorado Music Festival also takes advantage of the warm summer months with concerts from late June through early August in Boulder.

 📚 Related Reading: The Best Time to Visit Denver (By a Local)